GOTI PTY LTD TERMS AND CONDITIONS

 1.2.
 By using the Software, you agree and acknowledge that you have read these Terms and Conditions.
 You are deemed to have agreed to, and accepted, these Terms and Conditions on behalf of any entity for whom you use the Software, whether as an Authorised User or otherwise.

-1.3.
+1.4.
 We reserve the right to amend these Terms and Conditions at any time.
-Any amendments will be effective immediately upon posting on ou website.
+Any amendments will be effective immediately upon posting on our website.
 Your continued use of the Software after any amendments constitutes acceptance of those amendments.

 2. DEFINITIONS AND INTERPRETATION